Parliamentary.ai

 Overview

-This bill amends the Local Government (Miscellaneous Provisions) Act 1982 to require those offering services from fixed pitches in designated areas in England and Wales to obtain a licence.
-This aims to regulate street trading, ensuring fair practice and public safety.
+This bill amends the Local Government (Miscellaneous Provisions) Act 1982 to require those offering services from a fixed location in designated areas to obtain a trading licence.
+This aims to regulate street trading, ensuring fairness and safety.

 Description

 The bill makes a single key change to the 1982 Act.
-It broadens the definition of "street trading" in Schedule 4, paragraph 1, sub-paragraph (1) to explicitly include the provision of services, not just the sale of goods.
-This means that individuals or businesses providing services like mobile phone repairs, shoe shining, or portrait sketching from a fixed location in a designated area will need to acquire a licence to operate legally.
+It expands the definition of "street trading" in Schedule 4, paragraph 1, to include the provision of services, not just the sale of goods.
+Previously, only those selling goods from a fixed pitch in designated areas needed a licence.
+This amendment extends this requirement to individuals offering services from such locations.

 Government Spending